promotedai/impression-tracker-react-hook/README.md

 We use a GitHub action that runs semantic-release to determine how to update versions.
 Just do a normal code review and this should work.
 Depending on the message prefixes (e.g. `feat: `, `fix: `, `clean: `, `docs: `), it'll update the version appropriately.

+When doing a breaking change, add `BREAKING CHANGE:` to the PR.
+The colon is important.

 # Resources

 The base of this repository is a combination of the following repos: